About the Journal

 REA pursues the following main objectives:

-Each issue of REA contains several categories of articles, published in both English and Italian: Research Articles, Review Articles, Short Communications and Book Reviews (see definitions in the Submissions / Author's Guidelines).
+Each issue of REA contains several categories of articles, published in English: Research Articles, Review Articles, Short Communications and Book Reviews (see definitions in the Submissions / Author's Guidelines).
 Issues are published 3 times a year.
 All published papers are double peer reviewed and must show originality and innovation.
 REA guarantees open access contribution (authors retain copyright) and wide dissemination of published contributions both nationally and internationally.

 REA adheres to the DORA principles